- What is the Auditor General’s mandate regarding local government?

 The Auditor General has been given the mandate to:

-- audit the annual financial reports of WA’s 148 local governments and regional councils (local government entities)
+- audit the annual financial reports of WA’s 148 local governments and regional councils (LG entities)

 - perform supplementary audits requested by the Minister for Local Government